-Report on Financial Statements
+Report on the Financial Statements

-We have audited the accompanying financial statements of Berkshire Community College (an agency of the Commonwealth of Massachusetts, the "Commonwealth") (the "College"), and its discretely presented component unit, the Berkshire Community College Foundation, Inc. (the "Foundation"), which comprise the statement of net position as of June 30, 2018, the related statements of revenues and expenses, changes in net position and cash flows, where applicable, for the year then ended, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of Berkshire Community College (an agency of the Commonwealth of Massachusetts, the "Commonwealth") (the "College") and its discretely presented component unit, the Berkshire Community College Foundation, Inc. (the "Foundation"), which comprise the statements of net position as of June 30, 2019 and 2018, and the statements of revenues, expenses and changes in net position, and cash flows, where applicable, for the years then ended, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the table of contents.